nifengfeixiang/nifengfeixiang.github.io/_pages/cv.md

 Service and leadership
 ======
-* Serve as an Area Chair for IJCAI 2023
+* Serve as PC for IJCAI 2023